Security of Electrical, Optical and Wireless On-Chip Interconnects: A Survey: Electrical On-chip Communication Security

-\citeauthor{sepulveda2014noc}~talked about timing based side channel attack to steal critical information communication through NoC.
-This attack is conducted by infecting a component in SoC with a hardware Trojan.
-The attack uses the performance degradation of the malicious IP to infer critical information in concurrent process running in SoC.
-Imagine a scenario when a source and destination are performing a symmetric key cryptographic function of such as AES~\cite{daemen1999aes}.
-When the source requests a particular data, it first looks at the local cache.
-If the requested data is not available, it will use the NoC to access the shared L2 cache or main memory.
-Node A is the attacker that lies in the routing path of this communication who is injecting packets continuously to the NoC.
-The performance degradation caused by A leaking information on crypto process will reduce the search-space for a secret key.
-In 2016, \citeauthor{sepulveda2016dynamic} \cite{sepulveda2016dynamic}~described about a Denial of Service attack with minor changes to the threat model.
-Although the attack is similar, the HT affected IP in the NoC is replaced by a malicious program.
-Furthermore, the authors point out different ways how a malicious software can infect an IP.
-Most common way can be considered as a buffer overflow attack by a malicious program.
-The malicious program can leak sensitive information as secret keys through timing-side channel as discussed previously. \citeauthor{boraten2018securing} \cite{boraten2018securing}~uses a similar threat model where the adversary uses interference from contending applications to launch timing side channel attack to steal sensitive information.
-The authors further elaborate using of a covert channel to leak sensitive data captured from timing side channel attack.
-They point out that protecting against side channel attack is challenging since malicious application can hinder detection by artificially inducing interference. \citeauthor{reinbrecht2016gossip} \cite{reinbrecht2016gossip} ~proposes a a stronger adversary for side-channel attacks which can be considered as an extension to previous attacks.
-This adversary uses distributed timing side channel attack to leak sensitive information.
-This attack has the advantages of reduced computation and storage requirements of the adversary.
-They introduced two types of malicious IPs, (1) injectors which inject traffic in high rate to increase congestion on NoC and (2) observers who injects traffic in low rates while monitoring their performance degradation.
+\citeauthor{reinbrecht2016gossip} \cite{reinbrecht2016gossip} ~proposes a stronger adversary for side-channel attacks, an extension to previous attacks.
+This adversary uses a distributed timing side-channel attack with multiple malicious IPs.
+This attack has the advantage of reducing the computation and storage requirements of the adversary.
+They introduced two types of malicious IPs, (1) injectors that inject traffic at a high rate to increase congestion on NoC and (2) observers that inject traffic at low rates while monitoring their performance degradation.
 The attack described in the paper has three stages.
-The first stage is infection where the malicious IP uses a malware to position injectors and observers.
-At the calibration stage, the traffic injection rates will be adjusted to avoid unnecessary throughput degradation.
+The first stage is an infection, where the malicious IP uses a malware to position injectors and observers.
+The traffic injection rates will be adjusted at the calibration stage to avoid unnecessary throughput degradation.
 During execution and cryptanalysis, the attack is conducted and a mathematical algorithm is used to infer sensitive data from the distributed side-channel data.